All Episodes

 I appreciate that and understand it.

-Okay, so here's my here's my uh point.
+Okay, so here's my point.

 I saw Mitt's speech last night and was absolutely blown away by it.

-I thought it was a wonderful speech, and two things went through my mind as I w watched that speech.
+I thought it was a wonderful speech, and two things went through my mind as I watched that speech.

-And it felt like you could be allowed again to love America.
+And it felt like you could be allowed, again, to love America.

 And I remember I was in the principal's office.